mayur-tolexo/aqua/README.md

 ## Features

-- Aqua uses service controllers to define related endpoints.
-This makes code modular and organized
+- Service Controllers to define endpoints (modular and organized code)
-- Using Aqua, you can define configurations at 4 levels:
+- Powerful Configuration Model.
+Supports 4 levels:
   1. at server level, programmatically (these are inherited by all endpoints)
   2. at service controller level, declaratively using golang tags (these are inherited by all contained apis)
   3. at service controller level, programmatically
   4. at api or endpoint level, declaratively (these override inherited configurations)
-- You can declaratively specify the version
+- Versioning
   - Multiple versions are supported easily by
      - defining at service controller level (inherited by all internal endpoints)
      - overriding for each endpoint specifically
-- Out-of-box support for common tasks like
 - Caching
+- Database Binding
-  - Database binding (for CRUD operations and limited ad-hoc querying)
+ -  CRUD endpoints
+ -  Limited ad-hoc querying
+- Stubbing
+ - If there are code/project dependencies on your api service, you can simply write a stub (sample output) in an external file and publish this mock api quickly before writing actual business logic
 - Working with Queues *|pending*
 - Proxying or Wrapping around existing APIs *|pending*
+- Middleware support (by defining modules)
-  - Stubbing
+- Logging (using middleware)
-     - If there are code/project dependencies on your api service, you can simply write a stub (sample output) in an external file and publish this mock api quickly before writing actual business logic
-- You can define modules (middleware) at a project level and then apply them to any service using Aqua's powerful configuration model

 ##Lets explore these features